 Due to changing market conditions, estimated future requirements, age of the inventories on hand and production of new products, the Company regularly reviews inventory quantities on hand and records a provision to write down excess and obsolete inventory to its estimated net realizable value.
-The Company recorded a provision to reduce the carrying amounts of inventories to their net realizable value in the amounts of \$218,000 and \$223,000 at March 31, 2022 and 2021, respectively, which is included in cost of revenues on the Company's accompanying consolidated statements of comprehensive (loss) income.
+At March 31, 2024 and 2023, the Company recorded provisions to reduce the carrying amounts of inventories to their net realizable value in the amounts of \$296,000 and \$236,000, respectively. which is included in inventories, net on the Company's accompanying consolidated balance sheets.